yordanoskassa/velra/backend/DOCKER_INSTRUCTIONS.md

 2. Verify environment variables are correctly set
 3. Ensure MongoDB is accessible from the container
 4. Check network connectivity between services
-5. If you get a "port is already allocated" error, use a different port as described above
+5. If you get a "port is already allocated" error:
+   - Use a different port: `./deploy.sh 8001`
+   - Use force mode to kill the process using the port: `./deploy.sh 8000 force`